bogedy/bogedy.github.io/content/blog/struck.md

 example, in Haskell we can do things like:

 [^3]: I've never actually written Haskell or Forth.
-In this post I'm not really talking about these languages as a whole, I'm actually talking about highly simplified versions of these languages.
+In this post I'm not really talking about these languages as a whole, I'm really talking about highly simplified versions of these languages.

 ```haskell